spisladqo/lcl/Benchmarks.md

 First of all, there are three functions to test:
 1. First one is applying a filter to an image sequentually.
-2. Second one uses one thread to read the image, then **n** worker threads apply the filter concurrently, then one thread to write the image.
+2. Second one uses dedicated thread to read the image, then **n** worker threads apply the filter concurrently, then dedicated thread to write the image.
 3. Third one uses different kinds of threads and queues to process an array of images concurrently.

 ### Ways to divide work between worker threads

 3 ways to divide work between worker threads were chosen:
-1. Rowwise - work is divided by rows
+* Rowwise: Divides the image by rows.
-2. Pixelwise - work is divided on pixels
+* Pixelwise: Divides the work on a per-pixel basis.
-3. Pilewise - work is divided into piles
+* Pilewise: Divides the image into distinct blocks, or piles.

-### What these tests measure
+### Metric

-In case of single image convolution, these tests measure average time of full image convolution cycle: reading the source image, applying the filter to it, writing updated image to memory.
+In case of single image convolution, these tests measure average total time required to complete a full cycle: reading the image from memory, applying the filter, and writing the result back to memory.

-In case of multiple images, these tests measure average time between reading the first image from memory and writing the last image to the memory.
+In case of multiple images, these tests measure average total processing throughput, which is the time between reading the first image from memory and writing the last image to the memory.

 ## Single image